 Gifts to the Albright-Knox Art Gallery from A. Conger Goodyear

-In recognition of a half-century of devotion to the Gallery, an exhibition of the gifts of A. Conger Goodyear was opened to members on December 14 and remained on view through january 6.
-This exhibition, made up of 103 of the 232 outstanding paintings, sculptures, drawings and prints presented to the Gallery by A. Conger Goodyear, revealed the significant role General Goodyear has played in the growth and direction of the Gallery's collection. it had been fifty years since General Goodyear's election to The Buffalo Find Arts Academy, and he continues to be one of our most generous and far-sighted benefactors.
+In recognition of a half-century of devotion to the Gallery, an exhibition of the gifts of A. Conger Goodyear was opened to members on December 14 and remained on view through January 6.
+This exhibition, made up of 103 of the 232 outstanding paintings, sculptures, drawings and prints presented to the Gallery by A. Conger Goodyear, revealed the significant role General Goodyear has played in the growth and direction of the Gallery's collection. it had been fifty years since General Goodyear's election to The Buffalo Fine Arts Academy, and he continues to be one of our most generous and far-sighted benefactors.